therealblue24/ylang/README.md

 ### File Extensions
 * *.y - Y Source File
 * *.h - Y Header File
-About Y Header Files, they are compatible with C Headers.
+### About Y Header Files
+They are compatible with C Headers.
 But C Headers are Not compatible with Y Headers.